chonkie-ai/chonkie/benchmarks/README.md

 4. **CI/CD Friendly**: Faster builds and deployments

 Remember what Chonkie always says:
-> "I may be a hippo, but I don't have to be heavy... and I can still run fast!" 🦛✨
+> "I may be a hippo, but I'm still light and fast!" 🦛✨

 ---